-Arabic and Syriac are cursive scripts even when typeset, unlike Hebrew, Samaritan, and Thaana, where letters are unconnected.
-Most letters in Arabic and Syriac assume different forms depending on their position in a word.
-Shaping rules for the rendering of text are specified in Section 8.2, Arabic, and Section 8.3, Syriac.
+Arabic, Syriac and Mandaic are cursive scripts even when typeset, unlike Hebrew and Samaritan, where letters are unconnected.
+Most letters in Arabic, Syriac and Mandaic assume different forms depending on their position in a word.
+Shaping rules for the rendering of text are specified in Section 9.2, Arabic, Section 9.3, Syriac and Section 9.5, Mandaic.
 Shaping rules are not required for Hebrew because only five letters have position-dependent final forms, and these forms are separately encoded.

 Historically, Middle Eastern scripts did not write short vowels.
 Nowadays, short vowels are represented by marks positioned above or below a consonantal letter.
-Vowels and other marks of pronunciation ("vocalization") are encoded as combining characters, so support for vocalized text necessitates use of composed character sequences.
-Yiddish, Syriac, and Thaana are normally written with vocalization; Hebrew, Samaritan, and Arabic are usually written unvocalized.
+Vowels and other pronunciation ("vocalization") marks are encoded as combining characters, so support for vocalized text necessitates use of composed character sequences.
+Yiddish and Syriac are normally written with vocalization; Hebrew, Samaritan, and Arabic are usually written unvocalized.

-8.1 Hebrew
+9.1 Hebrew